vtjnash/www.julialang.org/blog/_posts/2019-10-20-string-escape.md

 between these systems, it's important to be aware of this, because it impacts how some of the stages in the pipeline operate.

-In particular, the command line arrives at the target application as a single string, and is then responsible for interpreting it.
-Unlike with `posix`, each program is expected to implement their own shell and glob capabilities (if relevant), since this interface means that the shell cannot do it.
+In particular, the command line arrives at the target application as a *single string*, and then target applicant is responsible for interpreting it.
+This is very different than in a `posix` shell.
+Each program on Windows is expected to implement their own shell and glob capabilities (if relevant), since this interface means that the shell cannot do it.

 So unlike in Unix, where we observe that the shell does significant preprocessing of the input and turns the command input into a list of arguments